Alfresco/docs-alfresco/desktop-sync/latest/config/index.md

 title: Configure Desktop Sync
 ---

-If you're an IT administrator, you can configure Desktop Sync for central installation purposes.
+If you're an IT administrator, you can configure Desktop Sync for central installation purposes using the `AlfrescoSync.conf` file located at:

-## Desktop Sync configuration file

-You can configure Desktop Sync using the `AlfrescoSync.conf` file located at:

 * (Windows): `<userHome>\AppData\Local\Alfresco`
 * (For Mac): `~/Library/Application Support/Alfresco`